-As you begin your academic career in the BFA program, one of your courses, English 006: Creative Writing Common Time, will be especially important to your success.
-In this one-credit course, which you will enroll in every semester, you will receive guidance from faculty and staff regarding academic advising, career and graduate school preparation, and publishing your work in the ever-changing literary marketplace.
+As you begin your academic career in the B.F.A. program, one of your courses, ENGL 006 Creative Writing Common Time, will be especially important to your success.
+In this 1-credit course, which you will enroll in every semester, you will receive guidance from faculty and staff regarding academic advising, career and graduate school preparation, and publishing your work in the ever-changing literary marketplace.
 You also will be able to consult with and hear presentations from celebrated visiting writers and participate in a variety of other on-campus literary events.

-- Complete the Smith Fiction Scholarship application and/or the Kenneth J. Sonnenberg Poetry Award application by March 1, 2017.
+- Complete the Smith Fiction Scholarship application and/or the Kenneth J. Sonnenberg Poetry Award application by March 1 prior to the start of your first academic year.
 (Each applicant may apply for and is eligible to win both a Smith Scholarship and a Sonnenberg Award.)